Manny Duku: Club career

-On 3 August 2020, Duku signed a one year contract with Scottish Championship club Raith Rovers.
+On 3 August 2020, Duku signed a one-year contract with Scottish Championship club Raith Rovers.

 On 16 June 2021, Duku signed for fellow Scottish club Inverness Caledonian Thistle on a one-year deal.
 He left the club by mutual agreement in January 2022.

 On 3 February 2022, Duku signed for National League South side Havant & Waterlooville.
 He left the club at the end of the season.

 In July 2022, Duku joined newly promoted, York City in the National League.
 He scored his first goal for the club on his debut in a friendly against Middlesbrough.
+He was released after one season with the club.
+Upon the expiry of his contract, Duku moved to Gibraltar to join Manchester 62.

+In January 2024, Duku returned to England, signing for National League South side Maidstone United.
+In March 2024, Duku signed for National League club Wealdstone.
+He scored twice in ten games before being released at the end of the season.

+In July 2024, Duku joined Northern Premier League Division One West side Hednesford Town.
+He scored 19 goals in 38 games in all competitions before joining Solihull Moors on a short term deal in March 2025.
+After scoring 4 goals in 9 appearances, Duku was released by Solihull upon the conclusion of the 2024–25 season.

+On 18 July 2025, it was announced that Duku had signed for National League side Tamworth.

 Personal life

 Born in the Netherlands, Duku is of Ghanaian descent.